 Coastal saltmarshes usually grade into swamps, so you may need to use both coastal and high fertility freshwater species.

-Discuss your list with local experts such as native plant nurseries, Northland Regional Council Land Management Team and the contacts at the back of this guide.
+Discuss your list with local experts such as native plant nurseries, Northland Regional Council Land Management Team and the contacts at the end of this guide.

 Planting on wetland edge.

 Eco-sourcing means planting appropriate native plants which come from close to your wetland.
 Generally, sourcing plants from within your ecological district is acceptable.
 Local plants are usually adapted to local conditions and grow the best.
 Also, many species are genetically variable from area to area even though they may look similar.
 Many nurseries sell local plants, so always ask first.